bbros-dev/dockcross/README.rst

     podman pull ocix/$image
   done

-Install all dockcross scripts
+Install all ocix scripts
 -----------------------------

-To automatically install in ``~/bin`` the dockcross scripts for each images already downloaded, the convenience target ``display_images`` could be used::
+To automatically install in ``~/bin`` the ocix scripts for each images already downloaded, the convenience target ``display_images`` could be used::

   curl https://raw.githubusercontent.com/dockcross/dockcross/master/Makefile -o ocix-Makefile